 It seems like a blatantly obvious suggestion, but by installing and using ceiling fans, you should be able to turn your thermostat up about 5 degrees and stil be comfortable.
 If you are curious about ceiling fans, visit Energy Star’s website to learn more.

 Natural ventilation relies on the wind to create a “chimney effect” to cool a home.
 A simple natural ventilation strategy is opening windows to create a cross-wise breeze.

 Fans circulate air in a room, creating a wind chill effect that makes occupants more comfortable.
 Fans for cooling come in a variety of options, including ceiling, table, floor and wall-mounted.

 Whole house fans pull air in through windows and exhaust it through a home’s attic and roof.
 To ensure proper sizing and safety, professionals should install whole house fans.

 11. Upgrade your system

 If you are buying major appliances, such as a dryer, dishwasher, or even televisions, do not forget to take energy efficiency into account.
 The Energy Department's Energy Star rating helps consumers navigate those purchase decisions, so look for products with the label.
 If purchasing a completely new air conditioning unit is not in the cards right now, a Commercial Service technician can still suggest upgrades to your system that will still make a difference.

-To discuss Trane's Smart Energy products, get a free energy consultation, or get additional information, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.
+To discuss Trane's Smart Energy products, get a free energy consultation, or get additional information, schedule an appointment with ease at 812-339-9114.